Defend against scammers

 What is a Reservation Hijack scam?

-Reservation Hijack scams are types of targeted phishing scams that use real hotel reservation booking details to make outreach messages feel legitimate and trick travelers into making payments or sharing sensitive information.
+A Reservation Hijack scam is a type of targeted phishing scam that uses real hotel reservation booking details to make messages feel legitimate, tricking travelers into sharing payment details or sensitive information.

 What Norton researchers uncovered

-Norton researchers have observed an increase in the scams that exploit real booking data and trusted travel platforms.
+Norton researchers have observed an increase in the number of scams that exploit real booking data and trusted travel platforms.

 Key findings include: